duda4418/SlipSalaryApp_FE/README.md

 - Create PDFs: `/api/reports_generation/createPdfForEmployees`
 - Send PDFs: `/api/reports_generation/sendPdfToEmployees`

+### Report Download

+Each generated file can now be downloaded directly via the secured endpoint:

+`GET /api/reports/{report_id}/download`

+Frontend integration (`downloadReport(reportId)`) handles:
+* Authorization header (Bearer access token)
+* Parsing `Content-Disposition` to derive filename
+* Blob creation and automatic trigger of browser download

+If the backend sets a content type (`application/pdf` or `text/csv`) but no filename, a sensible fallback is applied (e.g. `report-<id>.pdf`).

+Errors are surfaced in the activity log and inline below the download button inside the report preview dialog.

 ## Styling

 "Final Theme Reports" palette baked into CSS variables in `globals.css`: